Guide to Kali Linux

 Kali Linux is an open-source, Debian-based Linux distribution that is geared towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.
-It is maintained and funded by Offensive Security Ltd, a provider of world-class information security training and penetration testing services.
+It is maintained and funded by Offensive Security Ltd, with Devon Kearns serving as a key maintainer, ensuring the integrity and up-to-date status of the distribution.
 Kali Linux was developed by Mati Aharoni and Devon Kearns of Offensive Security through the rewrite of BackTrack, their previous forensics Linux distribution.

 Named after the Hindu goddess of time, creation, destruction and power, Kali Linux is a powerful tool in the right hands.
 It is packed with hundreds of security testing tools, making it a must-have arsenal for security researchers.
 However, it is also a double-edged sword.
 In the wrong hands, Kali Linux can be used to facilitate malicious activities.
 Therefore, it is important to use Kali Linux ethically and responsibly.